Skip to main content

 This website is an excellent tool to help you through the process of finding, applying for and completing a study abroad program.
 Ensure that you are eligible for study abroad and take some time to explore the information that is available.
 From transferring academic credit to getting a visa, you should be able to find the answers to many of your questions.

 You don’t have to make an appointment to speak with one of our knowledgeable Peer Advisors.
-Stop by during our office hours or attend one of our weekly info sessions to learn more about studying abroad.
+Stop by during our office hours to learn more about studying abroad.

 What are you hoping to get out of your international experience?
 Which factors are most important to you?
 For what duration of time will you be comfortable being away from home?
 Spend some time identifying your study abroad goals and priorities.

 You can now begin searching for programs that align with your personal goals and academic needs.
-If you are concerned about funding your program, take a look at which programs your UNO scholarships can be applied to.
-While the Education Abroad Office can also assist you with identifying a suitable program, it is important to first spend time researching programs of interest on your own.
+If you are concerned about funding your program, take a look at our Funding Your Program page.
+While the Education Abroad Office can assist you with identifying a suitable program, it is important to first spend time researching programs so you know what types of opportunities you're interested in.

 There are many academic factors to consider when planning to study abroad.
 Meet with your academic advisor to discuss your course approval form and how your selected program can fit into your degree.
 If you are early in your college career, start building your graduation plans with a study abroad experience in mind.

 Check out funding options and see what financial aid and scholarships you might be eligible for.
-Then fill out a comprehensive budget worksheet to assess what additional funding you will need for your study abroad program.
+Then fill out a comprehensive budget worksheet (found in the MavsAbroad Portal) to assess what additional funding you will need for your study abroad program.

 Have you obtained a passport and a visa if your program requires it?
 Do you have all necessary vaccinations and prescriptions?
 Take a look at our pre-departure checklist to ensure that you’re completely ready to go.